Microsoft OPC Publisher

 Specify topic templates at the level of WriterGroup, DataSetWriter or Node as part of the configuration to configure routing that meets your needs.
 Topic templates can apply not just to MQTT but to any transport supporting topic or queue name based routing, however, the default templates that apply use the MQTT topic format with / path delimiter and escape only MQTT topic reserved characters (using \x<ascii-code>).

 For extra convenience use the automatic routing feature which leverages the OPC UA browse paths inside the address space to automatically create the topic structure.
-The browse path from the root folder (i=84) is used as it maps well with how clients visualize the address space.
+The browse paths from the root folder (i=84) is used as it maps well with how clients visualize the address space.
 To use this feature, configure the DataSetRouting option in the configuration or set a default on the command line.
 For example when configuring the UseBrowseNames option all Events and data changes are routed to topics that match the browse path of the source node effectively mapping the address space into the MQTT topic structure with limited configuration overhead.

 When publishing value changes to topics best choose a Message format that has limited overhead, e.g., SingleRawDataSet or SingleDataSetMessage.